 - You maintain greater control over the outcome than if you’d left the decision to a judge.

 - The outcome is based on your intimate knowledge of your family rather than the limited evidence a judge reviews.

 - You’re afforded greater privacy due to the confidential nature of non-adversarial divorce processes, whereas court hearings may be public.

 - You schedule your sessions.
 You are not restricted by a crowded court calendar, so the process can move at your pace.

-- You can start to build a cooperative co-parenting relationship with your former spouse.
+- You can start to build a cooperative co-parenting relationship with your soon to be former spouse.

 In mediation, the mediator facilitates the negotiations of the disputing parties and helps them resolve all matters pertaining to the dissolution of their marriage.
 The mediator does not make the decisions, nor can the mediator provide either party legal advice.
 The parties are encouraged to retain review counsel for that purpose.
 Collaborative Divorce was designed to allow clients to have their lawyers with them during the negotiation process, while maintaining the same commitment to settlement as the sole agenda.
 It is the job of the lawyers, who have received training similar to the training that mediators receive in interest-based negotiation, to work with their own clients and one another to assure that the process stays balanced, positive and productive.
 Both collaborative divorce and mediation rely on the voluntary and free exchange of information and a commitment to resolutions that respect the parties’ shared goals.
 For many couples, mediation and collaborative divorce focuses on the future by answering questions such as “Where do we go from here?” rather than fixating on old wounds.
 These processes lead to more of a hopeful, healing process than traditional divorce.
 Finally, for most couples, it saves time, money and stress.
 To learn more about our services, schedule a consultation.
 Call the Divorce Mediation Center of Ridgefield/Danbury, LLC at 203-791-3868 or contact us online.